 Included in the packet were beads, string, and a cross to make your own Anglican Prayer Beads.
-Also, paper for drawing labyrinths, a prayer journal, and the following book:
+Also, paper for drawing labyrinths, a prayer journal, a small coloring book, and the following book:

-The book can be purchased from Amazon.
+This book can be purchased from Amazon or https://anglicanprovince.org.